wb-bgs/eCSE04-8/utils/gmt/README.md

 GMT is used to help generate the input data for the various WMAM test cases.

-The GMT source is stored in this GitLab repo (alongside WMAM) for convenience.
+The GMT source is stored in this GitLab repo for convenience.
 The [build.sh](build.sh) script builds the GMT suite for [ARCHER2](https://www.archer2.ac.uk/).

 The instructions below show how to obtain the GMT source